tshabalalaaj/se-assignment-2-introduction-to-software-engineering-tshabalalaaj/README.md

         - Process of modifying and updating software after it has been released.
     - Types of Maintenance Activities:
         - Corrective Maintenance:
-            - Fixing defects and bugs in the software.
+            - Fixing errors & bugs in the software.
         - Adaptive Maintenance:
             - Modifying the software to adapt to changing requirements or environments.
         - Perfective Maintenance:
-            - Enhancing the software to improve its performance, usability, or features.
+            - Enhancing the software to improve its  usability ,performance, or features.
         - Preventive Maintenance:
             - Performing regular maintenance tasks to prevent defects and bugs from occurring.
     - Importance of Maintenance:
+        - Helps to adapt the software to changing requirements and environments.
         - Ensures that the software remains functional and reliable over time.
-        - Helps to adapt the software to changing requirements and environments.
         - Improves the overall quality and user experience of the software.

 ## What are some ethical issues that software engineers might face?
 How can software engineers ensure they adhere to ethical standards in their work?